Dr. Richard PodellAmong the more renowned complementary alternative medicine doctors and natural healing doctors, Dr. Podell offers

 Vicious Cycle #1: Non-restorative Sleep

 Both FMS and CFS disrupt sleep quality.
 Poor sleep, in turn, worsens physical and mental stamina.
 Poor sleep also increases sensitivity to pain.
 These, of course, further disrupt sleep.
-Dr. Podell’s lecture Improving Sleep Quality Despite Fibromyalgia or Chronic Fatigue Syndrome provides additional information.

 Vicious Cycle #2: Disordered Breathing Rhythms